 ‘Tis the season of lights, Santa Claus and gift wrap.
 It’s that time of year when Bethlehem once again becomes a hot news story around the globe.
 The real town of Bethlehem, that traditional site of Jesus’ birth, still stands only a few miles from Jerusalem, but these days it’s mostly Arabs who live there, not Jews.

-This is an official border.
+You’ll have to cross an official border to get to Bethlehem from Jerusalem.
 Most tourists fly to Israel and visit Bethlehem on a day trip from Jerusalem (8 km away) or Tel-Aviv.
 Regardless of entry point, everyone has to pass through a guarded checkpoint with passport in hand.

-Another thing: Don't take photos of the checkpoint, or aim your camera in the direction of the checkpoint.
-It's a standard security procedure.
-(You can take all the pictures you want after you enter the territory.)
+Another thing: Don’t take photos of the checkpoint, or aim your camera in the direction of the checkpoint.
+It’s a standard security procedure here, and you can take all the pictures you want after you enter the territory.

 2. Bethlehem is actually called Beit Lechem.

 If you translate Bethlehem’s name into English, Beit Lechem means either “House of Bread” (Hebrew) or “House of Meat/Flesh” (Arabic).
 Either way, the name is a pretty good clue that this is a great place for delicious Middle Eastern food.